bdastur/notes/aws/readmev2_1.md

   requests or an application that has background processing tasks.
 Web server tier, or worker tier as they are called.
 * It does not support applications developed in C++.

+**Elastic Beanstalk and Docker containers**
+* Elastic Beanstalk supports deployment of Docker containers.
+* It handles the capacity provisioning, load balancing, scaling and application health monitoring.
+* You can run single Docker container on an ec2 instance provisioned by ElBs.
+* You can run multiple Docker containers by using an ECS cluster and deploy multiple Docker containers on each instance.

 --------------------------------------------------------------------------------

 ## AWS Config: